TomPace101/nanopore_diffusion/notes.md

 _EFFORT_ read about fixed potential calculation, prepare to do it

-_TODO_ create scripts to do the basic validation on buildgeom and the solvers.

 _TODO_ data collection in post-processing
 - collect_results.py
 - tasks_postproc.py (re-enable in dodo.py once working)

-Another thing the old control.yaml did was give us a database name.
-Without that, we should probably use the model filename.
-Trouble is, we don't keep it around right now.
-Dodo.py has it: use the modelfiles dict and take off the extension.

-Alternatively, we could add a new field to ModelParameters.
-A basename that groups similar models.
-Seems a bit ridiculous, though.

-If the basename and the modelname are identical, don't make subfolders of the base.

-Even if you solve that problem, the next one is the overall structure of info.yaml.
-For some keys, it makes sense to have a column.
-But some of them will need to be more than one.

-We need some more intelligence, rather than just blindly dumping everything in without structure.

-Indeed, there should be some kind of ParameterSet (or something) that controls mapping of result fields into the database.
+Now each model knows its basename, and we'll use that as the database name.
+So all the analyses for a given database will be subfolders of the same parent folder.

+Reading data from info.yaml into a pandas table:
-Or maybe not.
-Maybe, anything that is a number or string is added directly.
+Anything that is a number or string is added directly.
 Anything that is a dictionary has its items treated the same way.
+(More specifically, anything that has an 'items' attribute.)
 Anything that is a sequence is ignored.

 Sometimes dictionaries can have keys that are the same as other names,